Israwss/Israwss/README.md

 <p>🎓 Currently pursuing my studies in computer engineering, I am continually expanding my knowledge and honing my skills in various aspects of the field.
 With a strong foundation in computer science, mathematics, and engineering principles, I'm equipped to tackle complex data-driven challenges.

+🔍 I have experience as an intern in automation, RPA and data analysis.
+During my internship, I had the opportunity to work on exciting projects where I applied my skills in RPA and data analysis to drive process automation and derive insights from data.

 💻 As a budding data scientist, I am captivated by the power of data to uncover meaningful insights and drive impactful decision-making.
 From manipulating and analyzing vast datasets to developing sophisticated machine learning models, I am constantly exploring the vast realm of data science.

 🔍 I thrive on problem-solving and love diving into intricate puzzles that require innovative approaches.
 With a curious mind and an analytical mindset, I relish the opportunity to explore new technologies and algorithms to extract value from raw data.